Having a comprehensive estate plan can ensure your wishes are carried out after you die—no matter how large, or small

 When the Supreme Court guaranteed same-sex couples the right to marry in 2015, the LGBTQ+ community breathed a sigh of relief.
-By receiving the same legal affirmation of heterosexual couples, LGBTQ+ people gained more than 1,000 federal benefits and can now more easily navigate their assets through estate planning.
+By receiving the same legal affirmation of heterosexual couples, LGBTQ+ individuals gained more than 1,000 federal benefits and can now more easily navigate their assets through estate planning.

 Whether you’re single, married or in a domestic partnership, there are steps you can take now to make sure your affairs are in order.

 Estate planning may be particularly beneficial for those who lack family support of their gender identity and/or sexual orientation.
 LGBTQ+ individuals in domestic partnerships or civil unions can also use estate planning to ensure their assets are distributed per their wishes, regardless of a state’s particular laws.
 For those with children, estate planning is critical to name legally binding guardians instead of leaving such decisions up to the probate courts if you die without a will.

 “Even with the right to marry, members of the LGBTQ+ community face several complex issues,” says TJ Uytingban, CIMA®, a Wealth Management Advisor for U.S. Bancorp Investments, an affiliate of U.S. Bank.
 “An estate plan, even at a basic level, can help ensure that your instructions are followed and that your identity and intentions are respected and honored.”

 Getting started is easier than you might think.
 To protect your assets and take care of your loved ones, you can create a basic estate plan by establishing a will or trust, creating advance directives and naming beneficiaries.